How to Help Kids With ADHD Drive Safely

 “When things are written out and there’s been some time spent going over them, it can be very helpful for both kids and parents,” suggests Dr. Rouse.
 Contracts might seem cheesy, he says, but done right they can be very effective.
 “Even if kids are reluctant at first, contracts do work.
 Writing things down helps everyone agree on and remember what is, and isn’t, safe behavior.”

-• Work with kids to create reasonable expectations, consequences, and incentives.
-If a kid goes 6 months without a ticket, she might gain the right to pick friends up after school.
-Likewise, if she doesn’t wear her seatbelt, she’ll lose car privileges for a set amount of time.
+- Work with kids to create reasonable expectations, consequences, and incentives.
+If a kid goes 6 months without a ticket, they might gain the right to pick friends up after school.
+Likewise, if they don’t wear their seatbelt, they’ll lose car privileges for a set amount of time.

 Monitor medication